← All posts

 The best approach: choose a card with 0% FX markup, no monthly fees, and wallet integration.
 Keep your XRP earning yield until you need to spend it.
 And keep clean transaction records for tax season.

-If XRP is your primary asset, a purpose-built XRPL payment card like Xora is the most efficient way to bridge the gap between holding and spending.
-Open a Xora account to get your virtual Visa card in minutes.
+If XRP is your primary asset, a purpose-built XRPL payment card can be an efficient way to bridge the gap between holding and spending.
+Open a Xora account to view current Xora Card availability and roadmap status.